psteitz/invitation/calculus/derivatives.md

 $\frac{d}{{dx}}f(x) = \mathop {\lim }\limits_{\delta \to 0} \frac{{f\left( {x + \delta } \right) - f\left(x\right)}}{\delta }$

+Note that the deriviative is itself a function.
+When the derivative limit exists at a point, we say that the function is *differentiable* at that point.
+We sometimes use the notation $f'$ for the derivative of $f$.
+The process of finding $f'$ when given $f$ is called *differentiation*.

+Compute average rates of change at a few points to confirm that it looks like

+if $f(x) = x^2$ then $f' (x) = 2x$

+if $f(x) = sin(x)$ then $f' (x) = cos(x)$

 ## Why it makes sense that cos is derivative of sin

+Make a table of values of sin and cos for $\pi/4$ splits

+Add a column for whether sin is increasing, decreasing or at an min or max value.

+Find two points on the graph where the derivative (slope of the tangent) looks like it should be at is maximum.
+What is the value of the cosine function at these points.

+Repeat above for points where the derivative looks like it should be the most negative that it can be.
+Observe the value of the cosine function at these points.

+Finally, look at points where the slope of the sin function graph looks like it is 0 (min or max points).
+What is the value of the cosine function at these points?

 ## Formal definition of limit